CenterForOpenScience/cos.io/TERMS_OF_USE.md

 ### 20. PROCEDURE FOR MAKING CLAIMS OF COPYRIGHT INFRINGEMENT
 In accordance with the Digital Millennium Copyright Act (17 USC § 512), any notifications of claimed copyright infringement must be sent to our Designated Agent:

-Nikki Bialy
+Nici Pfeiffer
 Center for Open Science
 210 Ridge McIntire Rd.
 Suite 500, Charlottesville, VA, 22903
 or sent via e-mail to
 copyright@cos.io

 ### 21. GENERAL